-Welcome to the fifth and final study of the Book of James.
-This lesson covers James Chapter 5.
+Welcome to the fifth and final study on James Chapter 5.

 In this study of Chapter 5 we learn how the rich oppressors in this life will be judged in the next, how we can persevere with patience, and cover a multitude of sins.